-EPIC Acquisition Corp (the "Company") is a special purpose acquisition company ("SPAC") which was incorporated on 5 May 2021 under the laws of the Cayman Islands, as an exempted company with limited liability for the purpose of effecting a merger, amalgamation, share exchange, asset acquisition, share purchase, reorganisation, or similar business combination with a single business (a "Business Combination").
+The Company is a special purpose acquisition company ("SPAC") which was incorporated on 5 May 2021 under the laws of the Cayman Islands, as an exempted company with limited liability for the purpose of effecting a merger, amalgamation, share exchange, asset acquisition, share purchase, re-organisation, or similar business combination with a single business (a "Business Combination").
+The Company is registered as exempted because its objects are to be carried out mainly outside the Cayman Islands.
 Although the Company may pursue an acquisition opportunity in any business or industry, the Company intends to leverage the experience of EPIC Investment Partners ("EPIC"), TT Bond Partners ("TTB") and their respective affiliates to identify, acquire and operate an innovative company operating in the consumer sector (including, but not limited to, consumer brands operating in manufacturing, technology, brand and engagement, products and services) in either the European Economic Area (the "EEA") or the United Kingdom which has the potential for significant growth in Asian markets.

-EPIC Acquisition Corp was admitted to listing and trading on Euronext Amsterdam on 6 December 2021, raising \pounds 154,116,130 in its initial offering (the "Offering") of 15,411,613 Units at \pounds 10 per Unit, consisting of one Class A Redeemable Ordinary Shares and one half (1/2) of a warrant (a "Public Warrant").
+EPIC Acquisition Corp was admitted to listing and trading on Euronext Amsterdam on 6 December 2021, raising \notin 154,116,130 in its initial offering (the "Offering", or the "IPO") of 15,411,613 Units at \notin 10 per Unit, consisting of one Class A Redeemable Ordinary Share and one half (1/2) of a Public Warrant.
 In total, the Company has issued 15,411,613 Class A Redeemable Ordinary Shares and 7,705,806 Public Warrants.

-The proceeds of the Offering were placed in an escrow account held with ABN AMRO B.V. in Amsterdam (the "Escrow Account") as outlined in the Prospectus published by the Company on 3 December 2021 (available on the Company's website www.epicacquisitioncorp.com).
-These funds are available to the Company for the facilitation of a Business Combination, less any redemptions as described in the Prospectus.
+The proceeds of the Offering were placed in an Escrow Account as outlined in the Prospectus published by the Company on 3 December 2021 (available on the Company's website www.epicacquisitioncorp.com).
+These funds are available to the Company for the facilitation of a Business Combination, less any redemptions as described in the Prospectus (refer note 4).

-In conjunction with the Offering, the Company's sponsor, EAC Sponsor Limited (the "Sponsor") subscribed for 3,750,000 Class B Ordinary Shares and 3,814,289 warrants (the "Founder Warrants") in a private placement, raising \in 5,721,434.
+In conjunction with the Offering, the Sponsor subscribed for 3,750,000 Class B Ordinary Shares and 3,814,289 Founder Warrants in a private placement, raising \notin 5,721,434.
 The proceeds of the private placement were used to cover the costs of the Offering and are available to finance the ongoing operating costs of the Company.
-Total operating costs in the period from inception until 30 September 2022 amount to \notin 784,258.
+Total operating costs during the year ended 30 September 2023 amount to \notin 1,096,139 (September 2022: \notin 784,258).

-Since the completion of the Offering, the Company's management has been focused on identifying a potential target for an initial Business Combination, and this process is ongoing.
-The Company has until 25 April 2023 to complete a Business Combination (the "Business Combination Deadline"), subject to two three-month extension periods (the "Extension Periods"), in each case, if approved by an ordinary resolution of the holders of Class A Redeemable Ordinary Shares and Class B Ordinary Shares.
+Since the completion of the Offering, the Company's management has been focused on identifying a potential target and this process is ongoing.
+The Company had until 25 April 2023 to complete a Business Combination (being the "Initial Business Combination Deadline").